collins-orian/collins-orian/README.md

 - 👯 I’m looking to collaborate on [A Laboratory Data Management Solution](https://github.com/collins-orian/labxact_VEM)

-- 💬 Ask me about **DatabasesPython, Javascript and frameworks such as Flask, Django, React, Vue**
+- 💬 Ask me about **Databases, Python, Javascript and frameworks such as Flask, Django, React, Vue**

 - 📫 How to reach me **iocdevservices@outlook.com**